The 1868 National School (stone/brick building on right) and the older School House (white building on left).

 National Schools were established by the National Society for Education, an organisation that had a mission to provide Elementary Education alined to the teaching of the Church of England, for the poor.

-It too until 1857 a National School had been established in East Worlington.
+It was a Church School until 1857 when a National School was established in East Worlington.

 1857